daniel-g-p/web-developer-portfolio/README.md

 ### Contact Form

 After only taking care of the front end of all the contact forms that I had built previously, this was my first time actually making it work.
-Besides using front end validation, the form informs the user on whether or not their submission was sent successfully on submission.
+Besides using front end validation, the form informs the user on whether or not their message was sent successfully on submission.

 ## Project Status